Pengchengzhi/Yolov3_Own-dataset/README.md

  `.txt` file that I prepared: `train.txt`,`val.txt`and a lot of `picture_name.txt` in folder `labels`.

-`train.txt`: Store the paths of pictures used for train(without .jpg).
+`train.txt`: Store the paths of pictures used for training (without .jpg).
 One path per line.

-`val.txt`: Store the paths of pictures used for test(without .jpg).
+`val.txt`: Store the paths of pictures used for testing (without .jpg).
 One path per line.

-`picture_name.txt`: Store object information in the picture, one object per line.
+`picture_name.txt`: Store bounding box information of the picture, one object per line.
 It should be customized to

 > (object-class) (x_center) (y_center) (width) (height)